ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 ## Machine Credentials

-One of the great features of Ansible Automation Controller is to make credentials usable to users without making them visible.
+One of the great features of Automation Controller is to make credentials usable to users without making them visible.
 To allow Automation Controller to execute jobs on remote hosts, you must configure connection credentials.

 {{% notice tip %}}
 This is one of the most important features of Automation Controller: **Credential Separation**\!
 Credentials are defined separately and not with the hosts or inventory settings.